 Bronchitis and upper respiratory tract infections (common colds) have been reported.
 Bronchitis was reported more frequently in people receiving BOTOX® for their upper limb spasticity.
 Upper respiratory infections (common colds) were also reported more frequently in people with prior breathing-related problems.

-Tell your doctor about all your medical conditions, including if: you have plans to have surgery; had surgery on your face; weakness of forehead muscles, such as trouble raising your eyebrows; drooping eyelids; any other abnormal facial change; are pregnant or plan to become pregnant (it is not known if BOTOX® can harm your unborn baby); are breastfeeding or plan to breastfeed (it is not known if BOTOX® passes into breast milk).
+Tell your doctor about all your medical conditions, including if you: have or have had bleeding problems; have plans to have surgery; had surgery on your face; weakness of forehead muscles, such as trouble raising your eyebrows; drooping eyelids; any other abnormal facial change; are pregnant or plan to become pregnant (it is not known if BOTOX® can harm your unborn baby); are breastfeeding or plan to breastfeed (it is not known if BOTOX® passes into breast milk).

 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal products.
 Using BOTOX® with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received BOTOX® in the past.

 Especially tell your doctor if you: have received any other botulinum toxin product in the last 4 months; have received injections of botulinum toxin such as Myobloc®, Dysport®, or Xeomin® in the past (be sure your doctor knows exactly which product you received); have recently received an antibiotic by injection; take muscle relaxants; take an allergy or cold medicine; take a sleep medicine; take anti-platelets (aspirin-like products) or anti-coagulants (blood thinners).